Do you know someone who struggles to safely manage medications on their own?

 The following video is from Cypress Pharmacy in Fort Myers.
 In the video, they showcase a medication setup service they call Cypress Packs which you can see in the video below.
 With the Cypress pouch packaging system, one of their pharmacists can package medications, vitamins, and supplements into clearly labeled daily doses sorted by day and time.

-Once your medications are sorted and managed by a pharmacist then your in-home caregiver can help.
+Once your medications are sorted and managed by a pharmacist your in-home caregiver can help.

-When medications are managed in this manner a caregiver simply has to remind their patient when to take prescribed doses.
-They are not managing medications, they are simply reminding their patient.
+When medications are managed by a pharmacist your in-home caregiver simply has to remind your loved one when to take prescribed doses.
+Your in-home caregiver is not managing medications, they are simply reminding their patient to take prescribed medications.
 This is a much safer, more effective, and cheaper way to help a senior who requires medication management.

 For seniors, and the families trying to help them, Medications, along with everything else, can be overwhelming.
 But you're not alone.